 Watch out for puddle drinkers.

-Be aware: If you notice a strange looking green puddle, steer clear.
-It’s antifreeze.
-Antifreeze is highly toxic to dogs; even consuming a tiny amount can be deadly.
+During the cold months antifreeze is used to prevent a car’s engine from freezing.
+While a lifesaver for drivers, it is highly toxic to dogs — even consuming a tiny amount can be deadly.
 If you think your dog has lapped up antifreeze, go to the emergency animal hospital immediately.
-Your dog can find antifreeze in storage areas, garages, driveways, and in the road.
-Wipe down your dog’s paws, legs, and belly when you come inside to remove potential toxins.
+And make sure to wipe down your dog’s paws, legs, and belly when you come inside to remove potential toxins.

 Keep your dog warm inside.

 Give your dog a warm place to sleep that’s protected from drafts and/or off the cold floor.

 A warm blanket is helpful if your house is generally cold, as your pup can not only lay on it but also burrow in it.

 If your home is particularly drafty, or your heat isn’t great, have your dog wear a t-shirt, sweatshirt, or even dog PJs that are super comfortable while inside.